 Daria Hazuda, PhD, trained as a biochemist at the State University of New York at Stony Brook, N.Y.
-After completing her postdoctoral research fellowship in the department of Immunology at Smith Kline, she joined the antiviral research group at Merck in 1989.
+After completing her postdoctoral research fellowship in the department of Immunology at Smith Kline, she joined the antiviral research group as a Senior Research Biochemist at Merck in 1989.

-Daria is currently the World Wide Discovery Head of Antiviral and Infectious Disease Research at Merck Research Labs.
+Daria is the Therapeutic Area Head of Infectious Disease and Vaccines Research at Merck Research Labs.
 Prior to assuming her current role, she was also the Global Director of Scientific Affairs for Antivirals at Merck in the division of Global Human Health where she was responsible for establishing the post marketing scientific leadership strategy for Isentress.
 Daria has also held the position of co-site head of basic research for the Merck West Point research facility which included the departments of Antiviral Research, Cancer Research, Molecular Endocrinology and Medicinal Chemistry.